charujain10/charujain10/README.md

 ## Hi there 👋✨ I’m Charu!
-Thanks for visiting my profile❤️
+Thanks for visiting my profile :)

 An M.Tech student at IIIT Hyderabad, passionate about software development & product management.
 I believe understanding the "why" behind product development is crucial, which is why I’m also learning about product alongside honing my technical skills.
 Creating & developing **user-centric** products is my mission! 😊💡